ksadhya/ksadhya/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hi there!
-I'm Kajari Sadhya, a passionate learner and aspiring Data Scientist currently studying in a Data Science bootcamp.
-I am  passionate about exploring the intersection of data, technology, and business to derive meaningful insights and solve complex problems.
+I'm Kajari Sadhya, a passionate learner and aspiring Data Scientist who has recently completed a Data Science Bootcamp.
+I am excited about exploring the intersection of data, technology, and business to derive meaningful insights and solve complex problems.

  ## 🔭 Currently Working On
  Enhancing my skills in Python programming, data manipulation, and data visualization.